 From April 2017, many small limited companies which have low annual costs will face a higher VAT liability if they use the Flat Rate (FRS) scheme.
 Here, we look at how the changes are likely to affect contractors.

-One of the most eye-catching announcements contained in the 2016 Autumn Statement is a change to the way ‘labour intensive’ businesses calculate their VAT liabilities each quarter.
+One of the most eye-catching announcements contained in the 2016 Autumn Statement was a change to the way ‘labour intensive’ businesses calculate their VAT liabilities each quarter.
 The rule change was confirmed in Budget 2017.

 How does the Flat Rate VAT scheme work now?